CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server cannot respond with the accept-header specified in the request
+> Error class to indicate that the server cannot respond with the data type specified by the accept header of the request.

 #### <a name="Carbon-HTTP-Errors-client-NotAcceptableError-Constructor" />Constructor